Taekwondo: 1946: Traditional Taekwondo

 "Traditional Taekwondo" refers to the 1940s and 1950s martial arts by the nine original kwans.
 They used a number of different names such as Tang Soo Do (Chinese Hand Way), (Note: Used by Chung Do Kwan and Moo Duk Kwan) Kong Soo Do (Empty Hand Way) (Note: Used by Yun Mu Kwan/Jidokwan and YMCA Kwon Bop Bu/Chang Moo Kwan) and Tae Soo Do (Foot Hand Way).
 (Note: Was an early name of taekwondo before Choi Hong-hi managed to convince the organization to adopt the name taekwondo instead.)
 Traditional Taekwondo is still practised today but generally under names like Tang Soo Do and Soo Bahk Do.
 In 1959, the name taekwondo was agreed upon by the nine original kwans as a common term for their martial arts.
-As part of the unification process, The Korea Taekwondo Association (KTA) was formed through a collaborative effort by representatives from all the kwans, and the work began on a common curriculum, which eventually resulted in the Kukkiwon and the Kukki Style of Taekwondo.
-The original kwans that formed KTA continues to exist today, but as independent fraternal membership organizations that support the World Taekwondo and Kukkiwon.
+As part of the unification process, the Korea Taekwondo Association (KTA) was formed through a collaborative effort by representatives from all the kwans, and the work began on a common curriculum, which eventually resulted in the Kukkiwon and the Kukki Style of Taekwondo.
+The original kwans that formed KTA continue to exist today, but as independent fraternal membership organizations that support the World Taekwondo and Kukkiwon.
 The kwans also function as a channel for the issuing of Kukkiwon dan and poom certification (black belt ranks) for their members.
 The official curriculum of those kwans that joined the unification is that of the Kukkiwon, with the notable exception of half the Oh Do Kwan which joined the ITF instead and therefore uses the Chan Hon curriculum.

+The some of the nine original kwans during this period were brought to United States and other countries.
+The famous Chung Do Kwan teacher, Jhoon Rhee became known as the "father of Taekwondo in United States" when he taught his Taekwondo style to the Americans.
+Chung Do Kwan style Taekwondo became one of the three dominant fighting styles, along with Tang Soo Do (Moo Duk Kwan) and Shōrin-ryū Karate, in the American "Blood and Guts" karate competitions, where bare-knuckle punches to the face, kicks, and stomps were legal even to a downed opponent.
+Rhee's students include famous fighters like Jeff Smith, Allen Steen, Fred Wren, and Skipper Mullins.
+Steen, Wren, Smith, and Mullins became top competitors in these karate circuits.
+Steen became famous for defeating Shōrin-ryū Karate legend, Joe Lewis, and Tang Soo Do stylist, Chuck Norris in 1966 at Long Beach Internationals.
+Jeff Smith also competed in Full Contact (American) Kickboxing, and in 1974 he became the PKA's first World Middleweight Champion.